 Once you have completed 61% or more of the term, you have earned all (100%) of your financial assistance.
 If you withdraw before you have completed 61% of the term, you may have to repay any unearned financial aid funds that were already disbursed.

 If you completely withdraw, earned aid will be calculated based on the percentage of the term you completed, resulting in possible repayment of any unearned aid.
 You should check with your Financial Aid Advisor regarding the deadline to withdraw for a specific term as well as the ramifications to your future aid eligibility and potential repayment of aid.

 The date you officially withdraw from all credit courses online.

-When you are no longer actively participating in a term, resulting in all F, NP, W and/or Z grades.
+When you are no longer actively participating in a term, resulting in all F, NP, and/or W grades.
 The later of the midpoint of a term or your last date of attendance (for online courses, the last day you submitted an assignment or test).
 Aid is adjusted down for non-attendance.